Nausica-20/SkillPathway/about.md

 ---
 layout: single
-title: "About SkillPathway"
+title: "About"
 permalink: /about/
 ---

-SkillPathway was created to help learners and professionals develop essential skills, grow their careers, and discover high-quality free courses.
+## About SkillPathway

+SkillPathway is your guide to building practical skills for a stronger career.